google/WebFundamentals/src/content/en/updates/2019/07/chrome-75-media-updates.md

 value wherever the intent of the sequence was to have `requestMediaKeySystemAccess()` choose a subset it supports.

-The Decoding Info API describes the quality (smoothness and power efficiency) of support for a single pair of audio and video streams without making a decision for the caller.
+Decoding Info describes the quality (smoothness and power efficiency) of support for a single pair of audio and video streams without making a decision for the caller.
 Callers should still order media configurations as they do with `requestMediaKeySystemAccess()`.
 Only now they walk the list themselves.